Queuni/Match3-Core/README.md

 - Handle the redirect response and follow it to get the final resource

 - Simplify the CLI by merging the two similar subcommands into one

+- Correct the comparison that was using the wrong operator